Equality, Diversity and Inclusion

 -

-of UK social science students of a known ethnicity at university were from ethnic minority groups, including 8% Black and 12% Asian.
+of UK social science students of a known ethnicity at university were from minority ethnic groups, including 8% Black and 12% Asian.

 -